isiakpereaghogho/MACHINE_LEARNING_PORTFOLIO_PROJECT---OK_Cupid_Date_A_Scientist/README.md

 essay8: The most private thing I am willing to admit
 essay9: You should message me if…

-ANALYSIS
+### Analysis

 After the data is received, summary statistics, descriptive statistics like mean, median, range, correlations,Data visualizations for univariate and multivariate exploration and short summary notes explaining insights gained from exploration.
 Since zodiac signs are being classified to make predictions on missing zodiac signs, machine learning classification algorithms will be implemented to solve the problem of this project.

-EVALUATION
+### Evaluation

 Once the model is created, metrics of success are used to evaluate the model performance(s).
 This include the use of confusion matrix and finding the accuracy, precision, recall, f1 of the model(s) used, and create graphs showing how they changed.
-The main components to include in the machine learning evaluation are:

-Table showing model performance
+### Dataset Features for Machine Learning Models

+Categorical: sex, body type, diet, drinks, drugs, smokes, job, education, religion

+Numerical: age, height

+Text: combined user essays (essay0–essay9)

+Target: zodiac sign (12 classes)

+### Methods & Models

+The following models were implemented and evaluated:

+Logistic Regression

+Linear Support Vector Machine (SVM)

+K-Nearest Neighbors (KNN)

+Decision Tree

+Random Forest

+Text data was vectorized using TF-IDF, categorical variables were one-hot encoded, and numerical features were standardized.

+### Results

+All models achieved accuracy close to random baseline (~8–9%)

+Confusion matrices showed no meaningful class separation

+Class distribution was relatively balanced

-Charts showing model performance
+Increasing model complexity did not improve performance

+ ### Key Findings

+Zodiac signs are not predictable from lifestyle, demographic, or textual profile data

+Poor performance was consistent across multiple model families

+Results suggest no statistical relationship between user behavior and zodiac signs

+### Conclusion

+Machine learning models cannot reliably infer zodiac signs from dating app profile features.
+Zodiac signs appear to function as arbitrary labels rather than outcomes of measurable behavioral patterns.

+This project demonstrates the importance of hypothesis testing, baseline comparison, and proper interpretation of negative results in machine learning.

+### Future Work

+- Predict more behavior-driven targets such as drinking or smoking habits

+- Explore feature importance for interpretable outcomes

+- Apply the pipeline to recommendation or clustering tasks

+### Tech Stack

+- Python

+- Pandas, NumPy

+- Scikit-learn

+- TF-IDF Vectorization

+- Matplotlib / Seaborn